front-matter/blog2/_posts/2009-02-04-youtube-for-chemistry.markdown

 There is an option to have ChemSpider link back to blog, and I will have to figure out how to enable [Chemical blogspace](http://cb.openmolecules.net/) to extract the InChI from the underlying JavaScripts.

+**Update**: I noticed that the ChemSpider server was a bit sluggish this morning, and that loading my blog page halts at loading the
+JavaScript...
+Tony, I suggest to use some Ajax magic here, with a really fast JavaScript download (using an almost static bit of
+JavaScript), and then a Ajax to access to slower bits, which might involve image generation and database lookup.